KEY: wildlife, wildlife permits

 (3) If a person is successful in obtaining a wildlife expo permit but is legally ineligible to hunt in Utah, the next eligible applicant on the alternate drawing list for that permit will be selected to receive it.

 (1) A wildlife expo permit allows the recipient to:

 (a) take only the species for which the permit is issued;

-(b) take only the species and sex printed on the permit; and
+(b) take only the species and sex printed on the permit;

-(2) The recipient of a wildlife convention permit is subject to all of the provisions of Title 23, Wildlife Resources Code, and the rules and proclamations of the Wildlife Board for taking and pursuing wildlife.
+(2) The recipient of a wildlife expo permit is subject to all of the provisions of Title 23, Wildlife Resources Code, and the rules and proclamations of the Wildlife Board for taking and pursuing wildlife.